About the Department

 The department was formed in its current organisatoin in 2010 and was composed of research programs in environmental toxicology, zoological developmental biology, evolutionary organism biology, comparative physiology, Physiology and systematic biology and Human Evolution.
 We have research teams who study early vertebrate evolution, plant development and animal physiology.
 The deepest branches of the tree of life are explored using bioinformatics and experimental studies.
 Research is also being conducted on how environmental toxins affect cell functions and poison the long-term effects on people and animals.

-The SciLifeLab zebrafish platform is located at our department.
+The ancient DNA facilities is located at our department.

-The Department is organized into six research programs:
+The Department is organized into four research programs: